rudolphventer/GreenTea/README.md

 - On-save commands

-- Lanugage autodetect for more languages
+- Language autodetect for more languages

 - Tabs

-- autodetect file extension based on language when saving
+- Autodetect file extension based on language when saving

 ## Bugs: Windows